EtorChecker/Etor/README.md

     |--- src/                    Implementation including libraries and source code
     |--- tool/                   The scripts
     |--- LicenseList.txt         The list of license
+    |--- LICENSE                 Repo's license
+    |--- OntologyNew.PNG         Image for ontology used in Etor
 ```

 # Ontology-based approach for issue detection.